inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 </p>

 ## Carry 1 circuit Schematic:
 Next, carry 1 circuit schematic using CMOS mirror logic is as shown in Fig. 14.
 The circuit 1 block is implemented as per design equation C1 = G0 + P0C0.
-Generate circuit schematic consists of 24 transistors.
+The substrate/boby terminal of all NMOS transistors are connected to VSS and substrate/boby terminal of all PMOS transistors are connected to VDD.
+Generate circuit schematic consists of 8 transistors.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155743857-3bdb0ec0-1d3d-40a3-8099-0ecbbd3b91a4.png">